 These concerns take on particular sensitivity when it comes to sharing people’s location data with law enforcement.
-U.S. Immigration and Customs Enforcement has already been accused of tracking people with location information collected by local governments.
-And a 2016 Associated Press study found that law enforcement officers across the country abused police databases to stalk romantic partners, journalists, and business associates.
+Federal immigration and tax authorities have already attempted to identify and track suspects with location data.
+And in 2016, the Associated Press reported that law enforcement officers across the country abused police databases “to get information on romantic partners, business associates, neighbors, journalists and others.”

 LADOT has said, “law enforcement will not have access to raw trip data other than as required by law, such as by a court order, subpoena, or other legal process.”
 But former Los Angeles Assemblyman Mike Gatto, who chaired the Consumer Protection & Privacy Committee, warned that when government agencies create public databases, “law enforcement has the ability to access it, and they will.”